jjungkang2/CS470-teamproject/README.md

 * Python and Pakages : Python, nltk, shutil, difflib, selenium, shlex
 * Other Programs : ffmpeg, Chrome driver

-The requirements(some files and Other Programs) are in the 'text_to_sign_lang' folder.
+The requirements(some files and Other Programs) are in the 'Text_to_sign_language' folder.
 Please download this folder and use as workfolder.

 ### how to use